leftshifters/objective-c-style-guide/README.md

 Avoid Deep Nesting.
 Too many levels of nesting can make code harder to read and follow.

 Limit Line Length.
 Our eyes are more comfortable when reading tall and narrow columns of text.
-This is precisely the reason why newspaper articles look like this.
+This is precisely the reason why newspaper articles look like the way they are.
 For this reason use one variable declaration per line.
 Also in methods/procedures/functions, try using one or two parameter declaration per line.
 The basic idea is to avoid left-right scrolling.

 **For Ex:**